ethi-technologies/policies/ethi-terms-of-service.md

 ### N. Changes to These Terms
 **Short version:** *We want our users to be informed of important changes to our terms, but some changes aren't that important — we don't want to bother you every time we fix a typo.
 So while we may modify this agreement at any time, we will notify users of any changes that affect your rights and give you time to adjust to them.*

 We reserve the right, at our sole discretion, to amend these Terms of Service at any time and will update these Terms of Service in the event of any such amendments.
 We will notify our Users of material changes to this Agreement, such as price changes, at least 30 days prior to the change taking effect by posting a notice on our Website.
 For non-material modifications, your continued use of the Website constitutes agreement to our revisions of these Terms of Service.
-You can view all changes to these Terms in our [Site Policy](https://github.com/github/site-policy) repository.

 We reserve the right at any time and from time to time to modify or discontinue, temporarily or permanently, the Website (or any part of it) with or without notice.

 ### O. Miscellaneous

 #### 1. Governing Law
-Except to the extent applicable law provides otherwise, this Agreement between you and Ethi and any access to or use of the Website or the Service are governed by the federal laws of the United Kingdom and the laws of the European Union, without regard to conflict of law provisions.
+Except to the extent applicable law provides otherwise, this Agreement between you and Ethi and any access to or use of the Website or the Service are governed by the laws of the United Kingdom and the laws of the European Union, without regard to conflict of law provisions.
 You and Ethi agree to submit to the exclusive jurisdiction and venue of the courts located in the United Kingdom and the EU.

 #### 2. Non-Assignability
 Ethi may assign or delegate these Terms of Service and/or the [Ethi Privacy Statement](https://github.com/ethi-technologies/policies/articles/ethi-privacy-statement.md), in whole or in part, to any person or entity at any time with or without your consent, including the license grant in Section D.4.
 You may not assign or delegate any rights or obligations under the Terms of Service or Privacy Statement without our prior written consent, and any unauthorized assignment and delegation by you is void.